-The pediatric ophthalmic specialists at Eye Consultants of Pennsylvania provide diagnostic and complete evaluation and treatment for infants, children, and young adults.
-If you are looking for highly skilled pediatric eye doctors in the Berks County area, we are the leading ophthalmology practice in the region with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+The pediatric specialists at Eye Consultants of Pennsylvania provide diagnostic and complete evaluation and treatment for infants, children, and young adults.
+If you are looking for highly skilled pediatric eye doctors in the Berks County area, we are the leading ophthalmology practice in the region with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 David S. Goldberg, MD is a board-certified Pediatric Ophthalmologist who specializes in pediatric surgery and oculoplastic surgery in children and adults.
 He graduated with high honors from Princeton University and University of South Florida Medical School.
 Dr. Goldberg was fellowship-trained in pediatric ophthalmology by the renowned Zane Pollard, MD of Eye Care Associates in Atlanta, Georgia.

 Jennifer H. Cho, OD, is a optometrist and a fellow of the American Academy of Optometry.
 She received her B.A. degree from Tufts University and her O.D. degree from the Pennsylvania College of Optometry at Salus University.
 She completed her clinical internships at the Brooklyn VA Medical Center in Brooklyn, NY, and The Eye Institute of the Pennsylvania College of Optometry at Salus University, where her emphasis was on pediatrics, binocular vision, and vision therapy.